 - Add UGC (user generated content) photos.

-- Use 3D models and videos to make your product pages more engaging and provide more immersive shopping experiences, and more.
+- Use 3D models and videos to make your product pages more engaging, provide a more immersive shopping experience, and more.

 Second, you should use keywords: